 But her greatest legacy lies with the change she enacted to ensure that the performing arts would remain accessible to people of all ages and incomes, in a way that is rooted in the natural landscape of Virginia’s rolling hills.

 Today, the National Park Service continues to maintain the grounds and the Wolf Trap Foundation oversees the operations of the site as an arts venue in a public-private partnership.
-In 2021, Wolf Trap will celebrate its 50th Anniversary.
+In 2021, Wolf Trap celebrated its 50th Anniversary.
 Over the last 50 years, the stage has hosted legendary artists that have run the gamut from Ringo Starr and Wynton Marsalis to Aretha Franklin and Yo-Yo Ma.
 Check out who will be gracing the Filene Center stage in summer 2023 right here.

-Keep tabs with wolftrap.org for more upcoming announcements about this year’s golden anniversary and the exciting events that will celebrate this beloved institution.
+Keep tabs with wolftrap.org for even more announcements about their summer season and other exciting events that celebrate this beloved institution.

 To learn more about female visionaries and women's history in #FXVA, visit our HERstory page.
 Or on our blog, you can read about the revolutionary suffragists incarcerated at the Workhouse Arts Center, how one woman's commitment to environmental preservation resulted in the first national refuge for the Bald Eagle, and how a group of women led the way to save the home of America’s first president.